hakai-here/Pyosint/README.md

 <br>
 By giving the above options as argument, it will generate an interactive shell which you can work with for the corresponding functions.
-Entering the input "help" shows all of the following build commands.
+Entering the input "help" shows all of the following build commands.<br>

 Commands | Functionality
 ----------------|--------------